MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_08_Performing_remote_administration_with_PowerShell.md

 This lab should take approximately **60** minutes to complete.

+## Scenario

+You're an administrator for Adatum Corporation and must perform maintenance tasks on a server running Windows Server 2019.
+You don't have physical access to the server, and instead plan to perform the tasks using Windows PowerShell remoting.
+You also have some tasks to perform on both a server and another client computer that runs Windows 10.
+In your environment, communication protocols such as remote procedure call (RPC) are blocked between your local computer and the servers.
+You plan to use Windows PowerShell remoting, and want to use sessions to provide persistence and reduce the setup and cleanup overhead that improvised remoting connections will impose.

+## Objectives

+After completing this lab, you'll be able to:

+- Enable remoting on a client computer.
+- Run a task on a remote computer by using one-to-one remoting.
+- Run a task on two computers by using one-to-many remoting.
+- Create and manage PSSessions.
+- Send commands to multiple computers in parallel.

+## Lab Setup

+Virtual machines:

+- **LON-DC1**
+- **LON-CL1**

+Username: **Adatum\\Administrator**

+Password: **Pa55w.rd**

+For this lab, you'll use the available virtual machine environment.
+Before you begin the lab, complete the following steps:

+1. Open **LON-DC1**, and then sign in as **Administrator** with the password **Pa55w.rd**.
+1. Repeat step 1 for **LON-CL1**.

 ## Exercise 1: Enabling remoting on the local computer

+### Scenario 1

+In this exercise, you'll enable remoting on the client computer.

+The main task for this exercise is:

+- Enable remoting for incoming connections.

 ### Task 1: Enable remoting for incoming connections